shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 #### Task summary

-In this task you used Azure Migrate to create Azure VMs using the settings you have configured, and the data replicated from the Hyper-V machines.
+In this task, you used Azure Migrate to create Azure VMs using the settings you have configured, and the data replicated from the Hyper-V machines.
 This migrated your on-premises VMs to Azure.

 ### Task 6: Configure the database connection